blair-c/rivals.academy/content/lectures/shine-upstrong/index.md

 {{< video practice-all-together >}}

-Note: Try to Shine as close to the center of your opponent's hurtbox as you can, for the Shine > Up Strong to connect on all DIs.
+> Try to Shine as close to the center of your opponent's hurtbox as you can, for the Shine > Up Strong to connect on all DIs.

 ### Common Issues